DrAShabut/AndroidDev/session-8.md

     }
 }
 ```
 Now let's proceed to write our first unit test.
-Recall from the lecture slides, Local Unit Test vs. Instrumented Tests, they are two different things that are also reflected in the directory structure.
+Recall from the lecture slides that local Unit Tests and Instrumented Tests are two different things that are also reflected in the directory structure.
 We have app\src\androidTest and app\src\test.
-We are going to have to put our Local Unit tests in the latter.
+We will have to put our local Unit tests in the latter.

-Before we begin, I want you to check your app-level build.gradle file to see if you have the correct dependencies for setting up local unit tests.
-By default, the android studio should have put those there but if not copy-paste the following:
+Before we begin, could you please check your app-level build? gradle file to see if you have the correct dependencies for setting up local unit tests.
+By default, Android Studio should have put those there but if not copy-paste the following:
-test implementation 'junit:junit:4.+' or testCompile 'junit:junit:4.+' if you are running an older gradle plugin.
+test implementation 'junit:junit:4.+' or testCompile 'junit:junit:4.+' if you run an older gradle plugin.

 Right-click on your test folder (not the androdTest folder) and click New -> Java Class.
 Name it SimpleMathTest to reflect the unit test is for SimpleMath.java.